Procedure Guide ·Cat Blood Panel ·2026

 Annual Screenings Need a Wellness Rider

-To get routine annual bloodwork covered, you need a wellness add-on costing $15–$30/month extra.
-These plans cap reimbursements at $75–$150/year for bloodwork and rarely pay back more than you put in.
+Wellness add-on costs $15-$30/month.
+Plans cap reimbursements at $75-$150/year and rarely pay back more than you put in.
 Worth it only if your cat needs frequent monitoring.

 🇺🇸 US Pet Insurance Guide